Pamela Redmond Satran: Fiction

 Satran writes novels that explore women's lives and issues from a contemporary and historical perspective.
 Her first novel, The Man I Should Have Married, published in 2003, focuses on a woman retracing the decisions of her life and correcting her mistakes.

 Her 2005 novel Younger, about a woman in her forties who pretends to be in her twenties to get an entry-level job, is the basis for a TV show of the same name.
 The show, which debuted on TVLand on March 31, 2015, stars Sutton Foster, Hilary Duff, Debi Mazar, and Miriam Shor.
 Redmond published a sequel, Older, in 2020.

 Satran's 2012 novel, The Possibility of You, is inspired by the story of her Irish grandmother moving to the United States in the early 20th century and examines the lives of three women grappling with unplanned pregnancies at three key moments in U.S. history.

 Personal life

 Redmond married Dick Satran on November 7, 1981, with whom she has three children.
-The couple later divorced.
+The couple later divorced in 2015.
+In 2015, she moved to Los Angeles.

-Satran lived Montclair, New Jersey from the 1980s until 2015, when she moved to Los Angeles.
+Satran lived Montclair, New Jersey from the 1980s.
 In the 1990s, Satran lived in Hampstead, London.
 While there, she coauthored books on naming in England and Ireland.
 In the late 1990s, Satran lived with her family in Berkeley, California, where she studied novel writing with Elizabeth George and Ann Packer.